-- 1. Multi-Word Verbs: Commonly referred to as "phrasal verbs" (although more accurately referred to as "V+A/P collocations" or as Multi-Word Verbs"), these sequences which include a verb followed by one or two adverbial or prepositional particles are of particular interest due to their frequency and rapid rate of formation within the English language.
+1. "V + A/P Collocations": Commonly referred to as phrasal verbs (although more accurately referred to as V+A/P collocations), these sequences which include a verb followed by one or two adverbial or prepositional particles are of particular interest due to their frequency and rapid rate of formation within the English language.
 At present, there are over 15,000 such collocations.
-Given the breadth of this topic, lectures will focus mainly on the following themes: (i) the difficulties encountered by Spanish students with respect to multi-word verbs, (ii) the syntactic behaviour of these sequences, (iii) the semantic value of the main particles with which these sequences are combined, (iv) the problems incurred when translating these sequences into Spanish, and (v) noun and adjective compounds that can be derived from these sequences. - 2.
-Word-Order: The topic of word-order will be analyzed in terms of (1) multiple premodification, and (2) the "fixed word-order" nature of the English language.
-In the case of the former, we will look at the relative position occupied by each of the nominal premodifiers in multiple-element sequences sequences which are very common in English.
+Given the breadth of this topic, lectures will focus mainly on the following themes: (i) the difficulties encountered by Spanish students with respect to V+A/P collocations, (ii) the syntactic behaviour of these sequences, (iii) the semantic value of the main particles with which these sequences are combined, (iv) the problems incurred when translating these sequences into Spanish, and (v) noun and adjective compounds that can be derived from these sequences.

+2. Word-Order: The topic of word-order will be analyzed in terms of (1) multiple premodification, and (2) the "fixed word-order" nature of the English language.
+In the case of the former, we will look at the relative position occupied by each of the nominal premodifiers in multiple-element sequences - sequences which are very common in English.
 In the case of the latter, we will attempt to formulate an in-depth description of the concept of "fixed word-order language".
-Factors which cause the displacement of an element such as "information focus", "cleft sentences", "fronting", "postponement", etc., will be studied in this context. - 3.
-The Language of Newspapers: We will analyze the language of written communication in mass media as it appears in newspapers.
+Factors which cause the displacement of an element such as "information focus", "cleft sentences", "fronting", "postponement", etc., will be studied in this context.

+3. The Language of Newspapers: We will analyze the language of written communication in mass media as it appears in newspapers.
 Special attention will be paid to the grammar of newspaper headlines.